-A relatively straight par 4, this hole features a pond on the right that narrows the fairway for the big hitters.
-Look for a mid-iron into green that runs from front to back guarded by a large bunker front left and a small bunker front right.
+This relatively straight forward par 4 features a pond on the right that narrows the fairway for the longer hitters.
+Players will have a mid-iron into this green that is guarded by a large bunker left and a smaller bunker front right.